- 10 Oct 2008

 The Architecture of Platforms: A Unified View

-Executive Summary — Product and system designers have long exploited opportunities to create families of complex artifacts by developing and recombining modular components.
+Overview — Product and system designers have long exploited opportunities to create families of complex artifacts by developing and recombining modular components.
 An especially common design pattern is associated with the concept of a platform, which Baldwin and Woodard define as a set of stable components that supports variety and evolvability in a system by constraining linkages among the other components.
 In this paper, the authors shed light on the relationships between platforms and the systems in which they are embedded to better understand and explain firms and industries where platforms play an important role.
 Key concepts include:

 - There is a fundamental unity in the architecture of platforms.